Pauline-Bihler/Pauline-Bihler/README.md

 ### Hi there 👋

+I'm Pauline, a passionate developer and animal enthusiast based in Graz, Austria.

 <!--
 **Pauline-Bihler/Pauline-Bihler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.